uvaai/pdp/dictionaries/en/index.md

 # Dictionaries

-First off this week we'll do a very short introduction on *dictionaries*.
+This week we'll do a very short introduction on *dictionaries*.
 This data structure comes already built into Python and is very often useful.
 We'll go much more into detail on why and when it useful in a couple of weeks, but for now we'll just going to cover the very basics of how to use it.
 Watch the